WELCOME TO THE MEDIA CENTRE

 ▶ Get David’s quick bio

 In addition, David has emceed events, hosted radio shows, written books, improved China’s rail English, and is an avid world traveller.
-He was born in Beijing, grew up in Zürich, Switzerland, and is now in London.
+He was born in Beijing, grew up in Zürich, Switzerland, and is now back in Beijing.

 ▶ Get David’s photos